GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/DRIVER_STACK_TOP_DOWN_AUDIT.md

    and required stopped/disabled state.
 2. Capture every required image.
 3. Perform every fallible Codec stage operation on local images.
-4. Revalidate any live state that can change between snapshot and commit, or hold the declared transaction guard.
+4. Hold the declared exclusive application ownership or transaction guard from snapshot through commit; do not reread cached configuration registers merely to repeat validation.
 5. Begin MMIO commit only when no ordinary validation failure remains.
 6. After the first write, use a single cleanup path for every possible failure.